facebook.com/Festival of Music at St. Barrahane's Church

 Platform for young musicians:

-The Festivals have given a platform to many young students from the Cork School of Music.
+The Festival has given a platform to many young students from the Cork School of Music.

 Jonathan Freeman-Attwood who became Director of Studies of the Royal Academy of Music London,